 Athletes paddle a lot and know exactly what feel they’re looking for with their paddles.
 We tap into their experience and use their feedback for development and durability testing.

-For example, we recently launched lighter versions of our TEXCARBON shafts that were actually used by Seychelle Webster and Olivia Piana for more than 12 months before being put into production.
+For example, we launched lighter versions of our TEXCARBON shafts that were actually used by Seychelle Webster and Olivia Piana for more than 12 months before being put into production.
 Considering the success these two ladies had in 2019––Webster won the 2019 APP World Championship and Piana won two Golds at the 2019 ICF World Championships––the extensive testing period was a resounding success.

 An important thing to note and something we consider carefully is – what is good for an athlete is not necessarily best for the typical paddler.
 It’s extremely important to consider and develop products with all paddlers’ needs in mind.
 Connor Baxter and Seychelle Webster are great examples because they have a lot of experience, truly care about the sport of padding, and understand how to help us meet the needs of our average customers.